-This chapter describes the social characteristics of the homeless population in the Australian Capital Territory.
+This chapter describes the social characteristics of the homeless population in Western Australia.
 First, we compare the rate of homelessness and the number of homeless people in each state and territory.
 Then we investigate where homeless people were staying on census night.
 After that we describe the age and gender characteristics of the population.
 Finally, we comment on the number of Indigenous people.